List of Disney video games: Winnie the Pooh games

 The following games are based on Disney's Winnie the Pooh.

 Disney animated feature films games

 The following list consists of games based on Disney animated features.

-The Nightmare Before Christmas games

-Two games have been made that are sequels to The Nightmare Before Christmas.

 Disney Television Animation games

 Various games have been based on original Disney Television Animation series.

 The Disney Afternoon

 The following games are based around DuckTales, Darkwing Duck and other Disney Afternoon properties.

 Other animated TV series

 The following games are based around animated TV series produced by Disney Television Animation which were not part of The Disney Afternoon, or aired on Disney Channel.

 Pixar games

-The following games are from the Toy Story series and other feature films produced by Pixar.

-Live-action games

-Few of Disney live-action film series have been bases for video games.